 Gran Reserva Rioja is aged for five years, with a minimum of two years in oak casks.
 Expect deeper or more pronounced notes of leather, chocolate, truffle, butterscotch and tobacco with layers of stewed fruit that flirt with your tongue.
-The oak in an aged Rioja loves anything grilled as the vanilla and chocolate notes complement the charred flavour, making Gran Reserva Rioja perfect with NY strip steak, veal chops and grilled swordfish.
+The oak in an aged Rioja loves anything grilled as the vanilla and chocolate notes complement the charred flavour, making Gran Reserva Rioja perfect with NY strip steak, Veal Chops, Beef Bourguignon and Grilled Swordfish.
 Gran Reserva Rioja is also fantastic with beef wellington and Ojo de bife.

 Expect to pay more as oak aging always adds to the expense of a bottle of wine.
 The oak in an aged Rioja loves anything grilled as the vanilla and chocolate notes complement the charred flavour.

 My favourite pairing with a Gran Reserva Rioja would be Veal Chops grilled medium-rare and served with a dash of salt and pepper.
 The tender veal flavours hold up to the stewed fruitiness of a Gran Reserva Rioja while messing brilliantly with the wine’s flavours of leather, chocolate, espresso, tobacco and truffle.